WWE News: Becky Lynch Teases Next Feud

 — Stephanie McMahon (@StephMcMahon) September 6, 2019

-Lynch has been Banks’ target since her return to WWE television after storming out of the company after this year’s WrestleMania.
+Lynch has been Banks’ target since her return to WWE television after storming out of the company following this year’s WrestleMania.
 The feud has milked the real-life drama involving Banks, resulting in one of the more interesting storylines on Monday Night Raw in recent weeks.

-“The Man’s” tenure on the red brand show looks set to come to an end as well.
-As documented by The Inquisitr, she’s set to move to SmackDown Live as part of WWE’s upcoming move to FOX.
-This will likely lead to her starting many more feuds with WWE’s women’s division.
+“The Man’s” tenure on the red brand show looks like it’s about come to an end as well.
+As documented by The Inquisitr, she’s set to transfer over to SmackDown Live as part of WWE’s upcoming move to FOX.
+This will likely lead to her starting many more feuds with the WWE’s women’s division.

 Outside of the ring, “The Man” might have an opponent in Ric Flair.
 As The Inquisitr recently reported, the Hall of Famer is considering suing WWE over Lynch’s nickname, which Flair has also been referring to himself as since 1981.